pytchlang/pytch-tutorials/chase-game/tutorial.md

 The bird is very big because the image we are using is big.
 We can fix that by setting the size of the Sprite.
-We can do this by adding another line to the "start" function.
+We can do this by adding another line to the "start" function that sets the size to 30%.
 This line has to be indented exactly as much as the other line that is _inside_ the function:

 {{< commit set-bird-size >}}